CredentialCompassJump to FAQ

 1. 1.
 Meet California eligibility requirements for Nurse Midwife licensure.

-4. 4.
-Submit your application to the Department of Consumer Affairs~Board of Registered Nursing.
+7. 7.
+Submit the application to Department of Consumer Affairs~Board of Registered Nursing and monitor board communications.

 Salary Insights in California